CURENT/curent.github.io/_showcase/agvis_distribution_manual.md

 title: "Displaying a Distribution System in AGVis"
 excerpt: "A lightweight, file-based path to visualize a distribution grid in AGVis"
 categories:
-  - presentation
+  - research
 tags:
+  - function
-  - overview
+  - distribution
-  - video
+  - agvis
 share: true
 related: true
 date: 2025-09-22